Nimely Pan African Dance Company

 First Appearance in SF EDF: 2011

-Nimely Pan African Dance Company was established in Minnesota in 1994, and is now based in Oakland.
-It is a non-profit community-based company focusing on the positive attributes of youth through discipline, study of cultural heritage, performing arts, song, dance, drumming, and building self esteem; celebrating the life, youth, craft, and wisdom of West Africa.
-The company’s programs provide young men and women with a strong foundation of support and guidance to realize their truest potential and achieve their goals in life.
+Nimely Pan African Dance Company (NPADC) was established in Minnesota in 1994, by Artistic Director/ Choreographer Nimely Napla, who is from Liberia.
+The company is now based in Oakland.
+NPADC is a nonprofit community-based company focusing on the positive attributes of youth through discipline, study of cultural heritage, performing arts, song, dance, drumming, and building self-esteem; celebrating the life, youth, craft, and wisdom of Africa.
+The programs of NPADC provide young men and women with a strong foundation of support and guidance to realize their truest potential and achieve their goals in life.

 TITLE: Breaking of the Poro Bush (Male Rights of Passage Graduation Ceremony)